 Now we need to change the URL of our phpMyAdmin page, we simply need to rename the symbolic link as shown:

-Finally, restart Nginx and PHP-FPM to apply changes and point your browser to http:///my.
+Finally, restart Nginx and PHP-FPM to apply changes and point your browser to

-It should open the phpmyadmin interface (as shown in the image below), whereas http:///phpmyadmin should result in a Not Found error page.
+It should open the phpmyadmin interface (as shown in the image below), whereas

 Do not login using the database root user’s credentials yet.
 You don’t want those credentials going through the wire in plain text, so in the next tip we will explain how to setup a self-signed certificate for PhpMyAdmin login page.